Code-Destiny/learngit/README.md

-creating a branch is quick AND simple
+creating a branch is quick & simple